chijioke01/Type-Statistics-/README.md

 ## How to Use

-Once all depencies are installed click run and leave prgram running the background
+Once all depencies are installed click run and leave program running the background

 When you want to end program click the esc.